 - Whole wheat pasta or brown rice, polenta, rice, zucchini noodles, or baked and shredded spaghetti squash

 - Chopped fresh parsley or basil

 - Freshly grated Parmesan cheese

-- Heat 2 tablespoons olive oil in a Dutch over or similar deep, sturdy pot over medium high.
+- Heat 2 tablespoons olive oil in a Dutch oven or similar deep, sturdy pot over medium-high.
 Season both sides of the chicken with salt and pepper.